davidtamsoftware/tetris/README.md

   * Reuse existing game logic and add multiplayer synchronization between 2 Tetris instances
 * Observer Pattern
   * Allow for state changes to be pushed to clients following an event based model
-* Functional programming for Tetris transformations (rotation, movement of pieces)
+* Functional programming (pure functions) for Tetris transformations (rotation, movement of pieces)
 * Matrix maniplulation algorithms for rotations
 * Inversion of Control / Dependency Injection
   * useGameControls React hook does key binding to GameActions interface
   * The assembler (useTetris, useMultiplayer, useMultiplayerRemote) will create the GameAction implementation (single player, local multiplayer, or remote multiplayer) and pass into this React hook
   * usePlayerControls follows this same pattern for key binding to PlayerActions interface.
+* Rich Domain Model
+  * Domain models for Tetris and Multiplayer encapsulate both data and behaviour.

-##  Observer Pattern
+##  Sequence Diagram

 The following sequence diagram illustrates the flow of messages for the different game modes.